Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave

 \subsection{Observation prospects}

-The predictions of millisecond magnetar detections is complex because of the uncertainty of the instrument characteristics.
-For O4, these characteristics are precisely known; both for the performance of the GW interferometers and the X-ray instruments.
+The prediction of millisecond magnetar detections is also complex because of the uncertainty on instruments characteristics.
+For O4, these characteristics are more certain; for the GW interferometers and especially for the X-ray instruments performances.
 However, the delay between the merger and the beginning of X-ray observations is highly uncertain and dependent on many factors.
-Additionally, a detection in O4 is unlikely: the maximum rate predicted by the high $M_{\rm TOV}$ EoS is of $\sim$0.15 yr$^{-1}$, which is consistent with the lack of observations so far.
-That said, this result was expected, as our chosen BNS merger GW detection was adapted to the non-detection of a GW BNS signal at 2/3 of the O4 run.
+Additionally, a detection in O4 is unlikely: the maximum rate predicted by the high $M_{\rm TOV}$ EoS is of $\sim$0.15~yr$^{-1}$, which is consistent with the lack of observations so far.
+That said, this result was expected, as our chosen BNS merger GW detection rate was adapted to the nondetection of a GW BNS signal at 2/3 of the O4 run.
 It should be noted that considering the absence of unambiguous and rapid BNS merger detection at the end of O4a \citep{O4a_no_det}, even our adapted BNS rate (predicting 1.7 detection per year for O4) may be considered optimistic, to an extent dependent on the effective BNS ranges of LIGO and Virgo.

-The O5 run is foreseen to provide more insight on BNS mergers.
+The O5 run is foreseen to provide more insight into BNS mergers.
 Indeed, the detection rate per year of a high $M_{\rm TOV}$ millisecond magnetar with a BNS merger rate of $R = $ 100~Gpc$^{-3}$~yr$^{-1}$ reaches unity for this run.
 With a more optimistic merger rate of $R = $ 1000~Gpc$^{-3}$~yr$^{-1}$, this detection rate goes up to 10~yr$^{-1}$.
-Even if a millisecond magnetar is not detected, a BNS merger signal will allow refining the merger rate, as well as GW BNS orbital parameters, depending on the precision of the observed signal.
-In the event of a pessimistic merger rate of $R = $ 10~Gpc$^{-3}$ yr$^{-1}$, despite an unlikely millisecond magnetar detection (0.1~yr$^{-1}$ rate), the observation of a BNS merger is very likely under O5, with 15~yr$^{-1}$ detections within LIGO BNS range.
+Even if a millisecond magnetar is not detected, a BNS merger signal will allow us to refine the merger rate, as well as GW BNS orbital parameters, depending on the precision of the observed signal.
+In the event of a pessimistic merger rate of $R = $ 10~Gpc$^{-3}$~yr$^{-1}$, despite an unlikely millisecond magnetar detection (0.1~yr$^{-1}$ rate), the observation of at least one BNS merger is very likely under O5, with 1.5~yr$^{-1}$ BNS merger detections within LIGO BNS range.
 We find that one or even multiple detection(s) of a millisecond magnetar is likely in the era of the next generation of GW interferometers.
 However, it depends significantly on the final configuration of the interferometers, which is for now highly unclear.